No Blade of Grass (film): Reception

+Roger Greenspun wrote in The New York Times: "From time to time, No Blade of Grass, with its marauding gangs, its suburban ruin, its wreck‐encrusted highways. invites comparison with Jean‐Luc Godard's Weekend — a comparison that is in no way in its favor.
+On the level of grade‐C adventure it works well enough, but on the several other levels not which it aspires, it does not work at all. ...
+More laughable than terrifying, No Blade of Grass means to annex a number of contemporary nightmares.
+I assume that this opportunism is well intentioned, but it is also utterly confused – even to the point of not making any real connection between pollution, population and the unstoppable plant disease.
+'Do you know, just two days ago we were a civilized country!' muses Mrs. Custance, having already committed her first murder and suffered her first rape.
+But since the film more or less presents civilization as the cause and not the cure of all her woes, I can't help feeling that she is really in mourning for some mythic past when we were all organically grown and biodegradable."

+Reviewing the film's release on DVD, Sight & Sound wrote: "The spasmodic editing experiments that marked Wilde's 1967 Beach Red have become full-blown apoplexy here.
+The journey of the Custances and co is fragged with crosscutting madness, crimson-blotched flashforwards, voiceover fragments, even a freezeframe flipbook.
+A mess compared to John Hillcoat's stately post-apocalypse in The Road – though to these eyes the subject-matter and Wilde's berserk, tacky, cudgelling sensibility achieve a bracing singularity of purpose."

+Accolades

+The film was nominated for the Hugo Award for Best Dramatic Presentation.

 Rape scene controversy

 The original cut of No Blade of Grass contained a scene where a group of three biker men abduct and rape Ann Custance (played by Jean Wallace) and her 16-year-old virgin daughter, Mary (played by Lynne Frederick in her film debut).
 The intense graphic nature and sexual violence of the scene generated some mild controversy from critics who felt it was gratuitous.
 Compounding matters was that Lynne Frederick, who was one of the rape victims in the scene, was only 15 at the time and questions over the use of a body double remain a controversial topic to this day.

 In response to the controversy, re-releases of the film on VHS trimmed the rape sequence down by about a minute and a half.
 The uncut version appeared on DVD in numerous budget priced editions.
 In 2011, the Warner Archive Collection released No Blade of Grass with the rape scene intact.